bjamturley/MedSchoolAtlas/Physiology/Resting Potential.md

 - **Diffusion coefficient**
 - **Membrane thickness**
 - **Membrane area**
-# Ion channels
+# Ion Channels
 Ions can freely diffuse in and out of pores (e.g. non-gated channel or leak channel).
 The number/type of pore channels determines the resting membrane potential (RMP).

 Gated channels, by contrast, open and close in response to a stimulus (e.g., light, sound, voltage, etc.).
 They can also alter the flux of an ion.
-# Voltage-gated channels
+# Voltage-Gated Channels
 Components:
 - Gate
 - Ion selectivity filter